Research Frontpage

 Current Phase

 The market is in a mid-stage expansion phase with a clear move toward operationalization.
-The core value proposition is proven: AI improves triage, anomaly detection, data discovery, vulnerability finding, and attack-path analysis.
+The core value proposition is proven: AI improves triage, anomaly detection, data discovery, vulnerability finding, exploitability testing, and attack-path analysis.
 But the category is still consolidating because buyers are sorting out which capabilities belong in platform suites versus point solutions, how much autonomy they will allow, and where human approval is still required.

 What to Watch